Toyota Camry (XV40): Australasia

 The Australian market version of the XV40 Camry made its media debut on 25 July 2006.
 Produced at the Toyota Australia plant in Altona, Victoria, Australian-manufactured XV40s were also exported to New Zealand and the Pacific Islands, although the majority of exports went to the Middle East.
 As of 2008, the Camry was the best selling Australian-produced vehicle, when taking into account all sales, both domestic and exports.

 For the first time since 1988, the Camry was marketed in Australasia with a four-cylinder engine only.
 This decision was made as the Aurion—a model which derives from the Camry—was offered in V6 configuration only.
 This two-tier strategy went against Toyota Australia's previous formula of offering four- and six-cylinder engines in the mid-size Camry alongside the larger six-cylinder Avalon.
 The simplified Australian Camry range comprised "Altise", "Sportivo", "Ateva" and "Grande".
 The model range in New Zealand followed this closely, offered in three levels of specification: "GL" (Altise), "Sportivo" and "GLX" (Grande).
-Equipments levels correspond directly with the Australian cars, although the full suite of airbags were fitted as standard on the "GL".
+Equipment levels correspond directly with the Australian cars, although the full suite of airbags were fitted as standard on the "GL".

 Equipment levels for the base model "Altise" comprised (at launch) air conditioning, cruise control, power windows and mirrors, 16-inch steel wheels and a single-disc CD player.
 The "Sportivo" grade added 17-inch alloy wheels, a body kit, front fog lamps, bolstered electrically adjustable front seats, leather-bound steering wheel, gear and handbrake levers, side and curtain airbags and an in-dash six-CD player.
 Building on the "Altise" specification, the "Ateva" gained 16-inch alloy wheels, a chrome grille surround, fog lamps, dual zone climate control air conditioning, side and curtain airbags, a six-stack CD audio system, power-adjustable front seats, automatic headlamps, trip computer and a leather-wrapped steering wheel, gear and handbrake levers.
 Furthering this, the "Grande" specification incorporates leather upholstery, wood grain inserts, satellite navigation, Vehicle Stability Control (VSC), Bluetooth connectivity, rain-sensing windscreen wipers, a sunroof and an electrically operated rear window blind.

 VSC was not available across the range until August 2007, where it became standard on all variants.
 In May 2008, the Grande variant received a change in specification to the same set of alloy wheels as the "Sportivo" variant, as opposed to the previous style shared with the "Ateva" grade.
 Toyota released the "Ateva L" at the same time as this running change.
 The limited edition "Ateva L" added a rear lip spoiler, "Sportivo" alloy wheels and leather trim.
 A second limited edition XV40, the "Touring" was launched in April 2009 based on and priced identically to the automatic transmission-equipped "Altise".
 The "Touring" added 17-inch alloy wheels, the "Sportivo" grille, a chrome exhaust outlet, front fog lamps, a six-disc CD changer, dual zone climate control air conditioning and a leather steering wheel, handbrake and gear selection lever.